hmxmilohax/rb3-pc/instrument-repo/readme.md

 	* Requires installing and running **four** separate pieces of software, which results in high CPU usage.
 * Rock Band 4 Guitar Controllers (PS4 Version)
 	* Bluetooth latency is unacceptable.
-	* Whammy, tilt, and effects switch are unmappable.
+	* Whammy, tilt, and effects switch can't be mapped.
 * Rock Band 4 Guitar Controllers (Xbox One Version)
 	* Requires installing and running **four** separate pieces of software, which results in high CPU usage.